 Press Release: 11-22-13 Kane County Health Department awarded national accreditation status.

 In late November, 2019, the Kane County Health Department (KCHD) successfully achieved national reaccreditation through the Public Health Accreditation Board (PHAB), extending its accreditation status for another five years.
-KCHD was the first county health department in Illinois to achieve accreditation.
 When initial accreditation expires, KCHD must apply for and achieve reaccreditation to maintain accreditation status.
-The national accreditation program, jointly supported by the Centers for Disease Control and Prevention and the Robert Wood Johnson Foundation, sets standards against which the nation's nearly 3,000 governmental public health departments can continuously improve the quality of their services and performance.
-To receive reaccreditation, a health department must undergo a rigorous, multi-faceted, peer-reviewed assessment process to ensure it meets or exceeds a set of quality standards and measures.
-KCHD was recognized for creating and supporting numerous outreach programs including Kane Kares - providing assistance for first time mothers, Kane Health Counts – community health improvement plan, All Our Kids - early childhood networks, Fit for Kids – a program to reduce childhood obesity, creation of the Kane County Behavioral Health Council, communicable disease monitoring and awareness, emergency preparedness, environmental health, and numerous community partnerships.
+KCHD was recognized for creating and supporting numerous outreach programs including Kane Kares, Kane Health Counts, All Our Kids Early Childhood Network, Making Kane Fit for Kids, the Kane County Behavioral Health Council, communicable disease monitoring and awareness, emergency preparedness, environmental health, and numerous community partnerships.

 Kane County Health Department Announces National Reaccreditation by the Public Health Accreditation Board - 11/27/2019

 Non-emergency calls received after working hours will be answered the next business day.